7 Must Do’s To Help Backyard Birds In November

 Bathing your feeders, a week ahead of time and then wiping perches and feeding ports with disinfectant wipes when refilling through the busy time, may save you some stress and your bird friends from finding their feeders empty.

-My hope is that the Bird Watching Guide November has helped you with a clearer idea of what needs to be done.
+My hope is that the Bird Watching Guide November has helped you with a clearer idea of what needs to be done this month.